jackfirth/racket-package-ci-action/README.md

 # racket-package-ci-action
-A GitHub CI Action for building and testing Racket packages
+A GitHub Action for building and testing Racket packages